 Of course, premiums (see below) are very cheap, which should easily offset the penalty.
 Temporary coverage can be purchased in multiple increments, with up to 12 months of coverage guaranteed.
 Many plans require a separate deductible per three or six-month period.
 Also, policies may not be able to be renewed with the same company more than one time.

 UnitedHealthcare offers the most competitive prices for Temporary medical coverage in Connecticut.
 Several different types of coverage are offered, along with various ancillary benefit riders.
-We have listed the monthly rates (below) for a 35 year-old male:
+Shown below are monthly rates for the “Short Term Medical Value plan on a 35 year-old male residing in Hartford:

 Are Limited Benefit Plans A Good Idea?

 Benefits may include preventive coverage along with a specific dollar amount ($40-$80) to pay for office visits and specialist visits that are symptomatic instead of preventive.
-There usually is a limitation on office visit usage (perhaps 2-4 times per year), and surgeries and hospital confinement typically result in large out-of-pocket expenses.
+There usually is a limitation on office visit usage (perhaps 2-4 times per year), and surgeries, and hospital confinements typically result in large out-of-pocket expenses.
 Physical and mental therapy may not be covered, and maternity is likely to be excluded.
+Also, non-generic prescription coverage is typically minimal.
 Unless you miss the OE deadline, these types of plans should not be purchased.

 Gaps From This Type Of Plan